svrem/mineSweeperBot/README.md

 If you get a message during the run that says "Couldn\'t find tile by image.
 Look at the image and correct the number in the tiles dictionary.
 This number should be "number"!"

 Change the dictionary "tiles" at line 20.
+Check Meanings for the meanings of the letters.

+After a win you can get a message that says that it's wrong.
+But ignore that.

 ## Meanings
 cb: Clicked Bom